robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Note that in Swift, subclassing and conformance to a protocol use the same syntax; this is not a typo!
 We’re still conveying the same “is a” relationship as we were, but now we’re doing so without coupling `AtomPost` to any particular implementation.

+^ `Post` is pretty minimalistic now; it’s a model protocol, but it doesn’t conflate its purpose as a data model with any orthogonal concerns of parsing or presentation.
+There isn’t any need to factor it further, but what about the other protocols we may have written in our apps: delegate protocols?

 ---

 # Factor your protocols, too